Use session keys

 To register a session key, first send the address from the session key to your server.
 You can get the address from the session key object created above like this:

-Install Openfort in your server-side and initialize it with your secret key.
+Install Openfort on your server and initialize it with your secret key.

 Initialize with your secret key: